-PRINCIPLE 3: MANAGE ONE'S OWN EMOTIONS AND STRESS IN RESPONSE TO THE STUDENT
+PRINCIPLE 3: MANAGE ONE'S OWN EMOTIONS AND STRESS IN RESPONSE TO THE STUDENT how their behavior appears unchanged in other respects).

-When engaging with a student in crisis, staff must keep in mind that the crisis state temporarily changes the student's abilities to reason, communicate, and comprehend.
-Staff interacting with a familiar student in a crisis for the first time may be alarmed to see how differently the student behaves in certain respects (or how their behavior appears unchanged in other respects).
 It's important to understand that this is not the student's "true nature" revealing itself, but rather a temporary change in behavior due to physiological responses to acute distress.
 If a student says or does hurtful things in a crisis state, staff should be mindful not to personalize those behaviors.
 In many cases, the student may not be fully aware of their actions and may not clearly recall them once the crisis has ended.
-Broadcasting a sense of calm unhurriedness (instead of shock, dismay, tension, or urgency) can support the student in de-escalating, so staff must maintain selfawareness and self-control over their own emotional responses to the situation.
+Broadcasting a sense of calm unhurriedness (instead of shock, dismay, tension, or urgency) can support the student in de-escalating, so staff must maintain self-awareness and self-control over their own emotional responses to the situation.